OSC/ood-documentation/latest/_sources/how-tos/app-development/interactive/form.rst.txt

 ``````````````````

 Since 1.8 caching form items is configurable.
 By default all form items are
-cacheable.
+cache-able.
 As seen above you can enable or disable caching for the entire app
 when using the top level ``cacheable`` configuration.
 You can also configure
 on a per item basis through attributes.